 Add the olive oil to a skillet and heat it over medium-high heat - do not overheat the oil, if it is too hot the egg will set immediately after it hits the pan and then will be too hard.

-Tilt the skillet to the side a bit and, using a rubber spatula, carefully ease the omelette out of the pan and onto a warmed serving plate.
-Gently roll the omelette into the traditional tube shape.
-Serve with a fresh green salad lightly dressed with French Dressing.
+Tilt the skillet to the side a bit and, using a rubber spatula, carefully ease the omelet out of the pan and onto a warmed serving plate.

 Gently roll the omelet into the traditional tube shape.
 Serve with a fresh green salad lightly dressed with French dressing.